-Kruger Self Drive Video – What to Expect on A Kruger Self Drive Safari
+Kruger Self Drive Video.
+What to Expect on A Kruger Self Drive Safari

 We are far from being safari experts, nor are we experts on Kruger National Park.
 We are, however, average travellers who managed to survive a two week Kruger self-drive safari.
 (Give or take an elephant stampede or two!)

-A Practical Guide to a Self Drive Kruger Safari.
+A Practical Guide to a Self Drive Kruger Safari

 Best Time To Visit Kruger National Park

-There is no wrong season to visit Kruger but different times of the year offer different highlights.
+No matter the weather in Kruger National Park, there is no wrong season to visit Kruger but different times of the year offer different highlights.
 Here’s what you can expect from the different seasons.

 Many will tell you the best time to visit Kruger is the winter months as this is when game viewing is at its best.
 The dry weather means the trees are sparse and the grass lower which is better for visibility.

-No rain also means wildlife will migrate towards remaining water sources.
+No rain also means the wildlife will migrate towards remaining water sources.
 Waterholes, dams and rivers become reliable sources for wildlife sightings, especially in the mornings when wildlife come to drink.

 Winter Temperatures in Kruger